Looking for a place to host your league?

 4. Click the “Launch My Assistant” button from the Mock Draft Assistant to begin synching your draft.

-We encourage you to tier your cheat sheet and mark your favorite players as targets in our Cheat Sheet Creator.
+We encourage you to tier your cheat sheet and mark relevant players with tags (Target, Sleeper or Avoid) in the Cheat Sheet Creator.
 By doing so, you'll enable some cool features in the Draft Simulator and Draft Assistant.
-Tiers will show up in your rankings and will be summarized with color-coded alerts to let you know when you're running out of players within the tiers.
-Targeted players will show up with a yellow highlight so you can spot them easily.
+Tiers will appear in your rankings and will be summarized with alerts to let you know when you're running out of players within each tier.
+Tagged players will display with color-coded highlights so you can spot them easily.
 You can turn these highlights on or off during your draft through a simple checkbox.

 What is the Pick Predictor?